 Last night when I took our puppies for a walk (no one lives near us, so it’s safe), I looked up at the night sky (no street light interference either).
 It took my breath away.
 All the stars, all the deep dark secrets it holds and has yet to reveal.

-I know I said the topic for my next few blogs would focus on ePublishing, but I find it very necessary to report that on April 6, 2014, NASA’s rover, Curiosity, photographed an ULB, unidentified light beam, emitted from the surface of Mars into the sky.
+Did you remember that on April 6, 2014, NASA’s rover, Curiosity, photographed an unidentified light beam (ULB), emitted from the surface of Mars into the sky.

 This last summer, June 16, the Curiosity again snapped an image of an unexplainable, mysterious light.
 Our rover has been roaming Mars since August 6, 2012.
 It has 17 cameras on board and sends an abundance of photos each day.
 And yes there are other pictures of mysterious lights.

 In fact, back in 2014, leader of the team who built and operates the rover’s Navacams, Justin Maki, said they see photos with bright spots nearly every week.
 “We think it’s either a vent-hole leak or a glinty rock,” Maki said.